SummaryRead the full fact sheet

 Children and young people entering foster care may come from homes that are unhealthy or inadequate.
-They may be experiencing family violence or sexual or physical abuse.
+They may be experiencing or sexual or physical abuse.
 Sometimes the child’s parents are in jail or suffering from drug abuse issues, mental health issues or intellectual disability.

 A child in foster care may be any age from a baby to 17 years old, and come from any cultural, religious and socio-economic background.

 Foster carers nominate the length and type of care they wish to provide, and the age and gender of the children they’d like to care for.

 In Australia, about 43 per cent of children in foster care are being cared for by non-kinship foster parents, and nearly 47 per cent are in kinship foster care (with their extended family).